alacritty/alacritty/docs/features.md

 start vi mode.
 They consist of a regex that detects these text elements and then feeds them to an external application.

-They can be configured in the `hints` and `colors.hints` section in the Alacritty configuration file.
+Hints can be configured in the `hints` and `colors.hints` sections in the Alacritty configuration file.

 ## Selection expansion